 This post will guide you on enabling or disabling disable Print Screen Key to launch Snipping Tool in Windows 10.
 By default, this option is disabled; however, you easily enable it with a few clicks of a mouse.

-How to enable or disable Print Screen Key to launch Snipping Tool in Windows 10?
+How to Turn On or Off Print Screen Key to Launch Snipping Tool in Windows 10?

-To enable or disable the Print Screen key to open Snipping Tool in Windows 10, perform the following steps:-
+Follow these steps to enable or disable the Print Screen key in Windows 10 to open Snipping Tool:-

 Step 1.
-Open the Settings app by pressing Windows logo + I keys or other methods.
+Open the Settings app by pressing the Windows logo + I keys or other methods.

 Step 3.
 Under Ease of Access, scroll down on the left side pane and click on the Keyboard tab.

-Once you complete the above steps, press the Print Screen key from the keyboard, it will open the Snipping Tool in Windows 10.
+Once you complete the above steps, pressing the Print Screen key from the keyboard will open the Snipping Tool in Windows 10.
 If you change your mind and want to disable it, turn the toggle to Off on the above step 4.